maizzle/maizzle.com/content/resources.md

 ---
 title: "Resources"
-description: "Resources and tools that can enhance your Maizzle workflow"
+description: "Resources and tools that can enhance your Maizzle workflow."
 ---

 # Resources